dyhes/zulip/docs/production/security-model.md

   - Mobile push notifications (must be configured to be enabled)

-- Notably, these first 3 features give end users (limited) control to cause the Zulip server to make HTTP requests on their behalf.
-Because of this, Zulip routes all outgoing HTTP requests [through Smokescreen][smokescreen-setup] to ensure that Zulip cannot be used to execute [SSRF attacks][ssrf] against other systems on an internal corporate network.
+- Notably, these first 3 features give end users (limited) control to cause the Aloha server to make HTTP requests on their behalf.
+Because of this, Aloha routes all outgoing HTTP requests [through Smokescreen][smokescreen-setup] to ensure that Aloha cannot be used to execute [SSRF attacks][ssrf] against other systems on an internal corporate network.
 The default Smokescreen configuration denies access to all non-public IP addresses, including 127.0.0.1.